submission2021/ICSE2022/readme.txt

 Subjects/ contains the text version CRN models used in the study

-SummaryData/ contains the summaries of each subject in our study
+SummaryData/ contains the summaries of subjects in our study

 Tests/ contains the abstract tests and concrete inputs used in the study